enoch-sit/project-1-xx/Tutorial.md

 ### Quick Node.js Deployment (chatbot_02/03):

-For Node.js projects, see the detailed NVM installation and PM2 setup in Part 2, which provides foolproof process management.
+For Node.js projects, see the detailed NVM installation and PM2 setup in Part 2, which provides process management.

 ## Troubleshooting